Asad-Rizwan/Chatgpt-streamlit/README.md

   localhost:8501
 ```
 ##Acknowledgements
-I would like to acknowledge Chanin Nantasenamat from dataprofessor, majority of the code in this project is adapted from the GitHub repository of Dr. Professor [link](https://github.com/dataprofessor/openai-chatbot.git)
+I would like to acknowledge Chanin Nantasenamat from dataprofessor, majority of the code in this project is adapted from his GitHub repository  [link](https://github.com/dataprofessor/openai-chatbot.git)